1973 Greater London Council election: By-elections 1973–1977

 The first by-election of the term was caused by the court voiding the election in Croydon North East (see Morgan v Simpson).
-On 5 September 1974 the former Conservative member Billie Morgan regained the seat she had narrowly lost.
+The former Conservative member Billie Morgan regained the seat she had narrowly lost in Croydon North East on 5 September 1974.
 Labour retained seats in Greenwich on 24 October 1974 and Dagenham on 30 January 1975 caused by the deaths of sitting councillors.
-The Conservatives kept their seat in Finchley on 15 May 1975 caused by the resignation of Roland Freeman and St. Marylebone on 8 April 1976 caused by the resignation of former GLC leader Desmond Plummer.
+The Conservatives kept their seat in Finchley on 15 May 1975 caused by the resignation of Roland Freeman and St Marylebone on 8 April 1976 caused by the resignation of former GLC leader Desmond Plummer.

+There was one aldermanic by-election caused by the resignation of Oliver Piers Stutchbury (Labour) in 1976.
+Alfred Frederick Joseph Chorley (Labour) was elected by the council on 21 September 1976, to serve until 1977.